 Created By: Ithaca Heritage

-The crown jewel of the Henry St. John neighborhood, this palatial Second Empire structure was built in 1871.
-Known as The Sprague House, it is of wood frame construction with a dressed stone foundation and a complex plan.
-Note the cast iron cresting of the central tower, and the band of zigzag wood trim between its third and fourth stories.
-Also of note is the variety of window types (2 over 2, 1 over 1, tall, short, arched, dormered, etc.) but the architectural unity created by their ubiquitous wood surrounds, particularly the hoods.
-The corner-facing entry porch features paneled square posts, decorative beacing, turned balusters, and lattice panels enclosing the space underneath.
+The crown jewel of the Henry St. John neighborhood, this palatial Second Empire structure at 304 North Titus Avenue was built in 1871.
+Known as the Sprague House, it is of wood frame construction with a dressed stone foundation and a complex plan.
+Note the cast-iron cresting of the central tower and the band of zigzag wood trim between its third and fourth stories.
+Also of note is the variety of window types (two-over-two, one-over-one, tall, short, arched, dormered, etc.) that nonetheless maintain architectural unity by their ubiquitous wood surrounds, particularly the hoods.
+The corner-facing entry porch features paneled square posts, decorative bracing, turned balusters, and lattice panels enclosing the space underneath.
 On the north side (which is a later addition), this detailing is matched on the porch and porte-cochère, which also features a sunburst motif.

 Joseph died in 1878 at age 52, while traveling for business.
 Louisa continued to live in the home until her death in 1905, adding the additions on the north side of the house around 1890.
-The property was sold to a local Reverend, Edward Sabin, in 1907, then to Hermon Brockway, a Methodist minister and real estate agent, in 1921.
+The property was sold to a local minister, Edward Sabin (1843-1914), in 1907, then to Hermon Brockway (ca. 1874-1956), a Methodist minister and real estate agent, in 1921.
 The property was regularly subdivided during this time, with most of the surrounding homes being built between 1910-1930.
-By 1942 the house contained a few apartments, and in 1969 it was converted to 10 rental units.
+By 1942 the house contained a few apartments, and in 1969 it was converted to ten rental units.
 Despite all these changes, it is a remarkably intact building.